 In 2020, a consulting agreement between CureVac AG and Clarentis SRL was made.
 Clarentis SRL is a wholly owned consulting company of Antony Blanc, PhD, the CBO of CureVac.
 After the transition of Antony Blanc to the Management Board in February 2021, the contract was no longer active, and no new orders were placed.
-In Q3 2021, a milestone payment, which related to the submission of the EMA dossier for CVnCoV and amounts to EUR 100k was made to fulfil a contractual obligation from the consulting agreement in place before Antony Blanc joined the Management Board.
-In addition to his Management Board position at CureVac NV, Antony also took over the role as Management Director at CureVac Belgium SA.
-This function he executes by using Clarentis SRL.
-Related to these services CureVac paid until June 2022 an amount of EUR 34k.
+In Q3 2021, a milestone payment, which related to the submission of the EMA dossier for CVnCoV and which amounted to EUR 100k was made to fulfill a contractual obligation from the consulting agreement in place before Antony Blanc joined the Management Board.
+In addition to his Management Board position at CureVac N.V., Antony also took over the role as Management Director at CureVac Belgium SA.
+He executes this function by using Clarentis SRL.
+As it relates to these services, CureVac paid in 2023 until March 2023 an amount of EUR 21k.
 The amounts invoiced for this function/services will be offset/deducted from his base compensation for his function on the Board of Management of CureVac N.V.